-Determining whether prospective ARs and RIs were suitable to act for Financial procedures set out a list of documentation that needed to be submitted by applicants (e.g. bank statements, credit reports, employment and character references and an assets and liabilities statement) but did not provide any defined criteria or standards for assessing a prospective AR's or RI's fitness and propriety.
-Financial required prospective ARs and RIs to complete Form A together with an internal RI/AR application form and to provide supporting documentation.
+Determining whether prospective ARs and RIs were suitable to act for Investments

+4.12.
+The decision whether or not to permit a new AR to join Investments was based primarily on the outcome of Investments' limited AR recruitment process.
+Investments' procedures set out a list of documentation that needed to be submitted by applicants (e.g. bank statements, credit reports, employment and character references, and an assets and liabilities statement) but did not provide any defined criteria or standards for assessing a prospective ARs' and RIs' fitness and propriety.
+Investments required prospective ARs and RIs to complete Form A together with an internal RI/AR application form and to provide the supporting documentation.